 What Does This Button Do?: This series mixed this trope with with Falling into the Cockpit, and deconstructed both of them (funny and ironic, keeping in mind Mazinger Zwas the first mecha show where the pilot fell into the cockpit).
-When Kouji sat on the Hover Pilder (the flying device controls the Super Robot) for first time, he knew absolutely nothing about piloting.
-His little brother suggested him maybe it was a real bad idea, and he angrily replied he only needed figuring out what each button did.
-So what he began pressing random buttons to ascertain that... and he nearly got himself and his brother killed.
-Mazinger-Z went on a rampage, destroying everything on its path, and it only stopped when Sayaka showed up and carefully explained Kouji what he had to do (after getting baffled at the thought of someone doing something SO stupid).
+When Kouji sat in the Hover Pilder (the flying device that controls Mazinger) for first time, he knew absolutely nothing about piloting.
+His little brother suggested that maybe it was a really bad idea, and he angrily replied he only needed to figure out what each button does.
+So when he began pressing random buttons to ascertain that... he nearly got himself and his brother killed.
+Mazinger-Z went on a rampage, destroying everything on its path, and it only stopped when Sayaka showed up and carefully explained to Kouji what he had to do (after getting baffled at the thought of someone doing something SO stupid).
 And it was way worse in the original manga version, since Kouji activated Mazinger-Z in the middle of a big city.
-To be fair, though, the person had built Mazinger-Z was dead, so it was not like if Kouji could consult someone about it at the time.
+To be fair, though, the person who had built Mazinger-Z was dead, so it was not like if Kouji could consult someone about it at the time.

-What IS Evil?: In the manga version penned by Gosaku Ota, Baron Ashura kidnaps Kouji and suggests him joining him/her.
-When Kouji states he has no interest in serving a criminal, Ashura gets indignant, and angrily utters "good" and "evil" are nothing but concepts made up by humans, and the only true rules exhist in the world are the law of the jungle and the survival of the fittest.
+What IS Evil?: In the manga version penned by Gosaku Ota, Baron Ashura kidnaps Kouji and suggests that he should join him/her.
+When Kouji states he has no interest in serving a criminal, Ashura gets indignant, and angrily utters that "good" and "evil" are nothing but concepts made up by humans, and the only true rules exhist in the world are the law of the jungle and the survival of the fittest.

 What Measure Is a Mook?: The Iron Masks and the Iron Crosses are reanimated corpses turned into cyborgs, mindless and faithfully serve Dr. Hell and his henchmen.
 Kouji wonders in the manga if it is right kill them.

 What Measure Is a Non-Human?: Discussed.
-In the original manga, three Iron Masks broke in the house of Kouji.
-During the scuffle, he learns they are corpses turned into cyborg by Big Bad Dr. Hell and they are just Empty Shells programmed to obey. when one of them tries to convince him to die and become like them, Kouji angrily yells such a thing not even would be human.
-Still, Kouji doubts about killing them, even if it is in self-defense, and when finally he gets forced to, he gets shell-shocked and later he wonders if he is not a murderer now.
+In the original manga, three Iron Masks broke into Kouji's house.
+During the scuffle, he learns they are corpses turned into cyborg by Big Bad Dr. Hell and they are just Empty Shells programmed to obey.
+When one of them tries to convince him to die and become like them, Kouji angrily yells such a thing not even would be human.
+Still, Kouji has doubts about killing them, even if it is in self-defense, and when finally he gets forced to, he gets shell-shocked and later he wonders if he is a murderer now.

 Usually Kouji and his friends think nothing of obliterating a Mechanical Beast in horrific ways (ramming a fist through its chest or punching its head or limbs out, dismembering it, blowing it up to bits, melting it, turning it into a heap of corroded scrap metal...), usually treating them like unliving, unfeeling machines.
 However, if a Beast exhibits more traces of independant thought, they may be more reluctant to fight and even can feel sorry about destroy it (such like Spartan K5 or Jenova M9).

 Minerva-X is a complicated case.
-She was a Humongous Mecha Dr. Kabuto designed.
-He programmed her to think independantly, acting on her own and even feeling emotions (including love).
+She was a Humongous Mecha that Dr. Kabuto designed.
+He programmed her to think independently, giving her the ability to act on her own and even feel emotions (including love).
 Everybody treated her like if she was alive and was a person, and mourned her death.
 And in Shin Mazinger Zero she has been traveling through time and dimensions, and we learn she is the original Minerva, so she MUST own an soul!
-Can it be said she is non-human, then? the implications are... unfortunate or mind-boggling.
+Can it be said she is non-human, then?
+The implications are... unfortunate or mind-boggling.

 Great Mazinger: The Mykene are a civilization whose island was destroyed for an earthquake and were forced to seek shelter underground.
 To survive they grafted their brains into mechanical bodies.
 Therefore, the War Beasts are giant cyborgs once were humans, and they were more alive than any Dr. Hell's Mechanical Beast.
 However, Tetsuya and Jun never seem caring at all about destroying them.
 Then again, Tetsuya is a Blood Knight sees himself like a soldier fighting a war, and he accepts he can die at any time.
 So he treats the War Beasts how he expects being treated.